movebank/movebank-api-doc/movebank-api.md

 |2008-05-31 19:30:18.998 |    -1.372912|     -89.74013|       2911059| 2911107|
 ```

-However, datasets often contain additional variables, and non-location sensors (e.g. geolocators and accelerometers) do not contain location coordinates.
+Datasets often contain additional variables, local tag and animal identifiers might be preferred to the internal IDs, and non-location sensors (e.g. geolocators and accelerometers) do not contain location coordinates.
 In addition, if any filtering has been done on the study (e.g. to flag outliers) it might be important to receive the 'visible' and outlier attributes.
-For these reasons, you might want to include additional variables in your request.

 #### Get event data with all event-level attributes
 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040&attributes=all`